Aiven-Open/klaw-docs/docs/setup-configuration/settings.md

 # Klaw settings

-You can configure Klaw for various Klaw functionalities, such as Email notification templates and roles, under **Dashboard -\> Settings**.
+You can configure Klaw for various Klaw functionalities, such as email notification templates and roles, under **Dashboard -\> Settings**.

 - **Email Notification templates**